NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 		// Supplies the annotation callbacks: feature filtering,
 		// placement priority, per-character sizing, and render
 		// updates.
-		driver?: MVTAnnotationsDriver,
+Cannot be changed once initialized. driver?: MVTAnnotationsDriver,

 		// Target resolution used when selecting the vector tile level
 		// to load.
+This is equivalent to "resolution" value in
+		// ImageOverlayPlugin used to drive loaded levels of detail for
+		// the overlays.
 Lower values load coarser tiles with fewer
 		// annotations, independently of the shared overlay's own
 		// resolution.
 Set to null to use the overlay resolution.
 		// Cannot be changed once initialized.